danielviram/Code-Quiz/README.md

 WHEN the game is over
 THEN I can save my initials and score

-# Procedure of Acceptance Criteria
-Firstly

 # Issues

+At first I had trouble figuring out how the quiz was going to flow, but some how I was able to make it flow righ.

 # Future Developments
-For future developments I
+For future developments I would definetly add more pictures and possibly change the button design for each question.